skarpushin/summerb/summerb-easycrud/README.md

 ```

 NOTES:
-1. Row is a simple java bean with fields and respective getters/setters.
+1. Row is a simple java bean (POJO) with fields and respective getters/setters.
 1. It basically should mimic row in a table, all the same fields (except that in DB they're expected to be `snake_case`
    while in Java they're `camelCase`)
 1. You can have non-standard field types, but then you'll need to customize (de)serialization, see below for examples.
 1. There must be no business logic in this class.
-1. When you need to put a reference to other entity then you need to add a field that resembles a foreign key.
+1. When you need to put a reference to the other entity, then you need to add a field that resembles a foreign key.
 I.e.
    if `Document` refers to `User` then `Document` Row will have field `private long userId`
 1. Class Implements interface `HasUuid`.
-It means that ID will be generated by DAO upon row creation.
+It means that ID will be generated by the DAO upon row creation.
 Bean of type
    `StringIdGenerator` will be used to generate value for ID field.
 You can use more conventional `HasAutoincrementId`
    for usual numeric ID generation by DB engine